-Can I DJ with a laptop?How to DJ on just a laptop
+Can I DJ with a laptop?How to be a DJ with a laptop

 There’s some incredible DJ hardware around these days, most of which plugs in to a laptop as its source of music and control.